ashwagzabani/LeapYear/README.md

 # Leap Year
-This repository to get Leep Year using Java script.
+This repository to get Leep Year using JavaScript.